aspose-diagram/Aspose.Diagram-Documentation/german/pythonjava/developer-guide/working-with-diagrams/merge-combine-diagram/_index.de.md

 ---
 ## **Mögliche Nutzungsszenarien**

- Aspose.Diagram für Python über Java ermöglicht es Ihnen, zwei visio-Dateien zu einer zu kombinieren.
+Aspose.Diagram for Python via Java allows you to combine two visio files to one.
-Aspose.Diagram für Python über Java API hat die Diagram-Klasse, die eine Visio-Zeichnung darstellt.
+Aspose.Diagram for Python via Java API has the Diagram class that represents a Visio drawing.
 Mit der Methode**Kombinieren** in der Klasse Diagram zum Kombinieren von Diagrammen.

 ## **Beispielcode**